jim-collier/x9git/README.md

 ## Contributing

+Given that you may be using this for mission-critical work (as I do), Gitsby must be absolutely, 100%:

+- Bulletproof and bug-free

+- Unsurprising

+- Useful

+It is currently simple enough, that the first two objectives are attainable.
+(And believed to be now, as verified through manual QA, exhaustive automated testing, and near-daily use.)

+Given how it's written, even if a feature fails its design, it should in theory still never compromise your work.

+But if you find something that doesn't work as advertised, and/or behaves in a way you find "surprising" (even if as-designed), please let us know!
+File an issue.

-Contributions are welcome.
+Contributions are also welcome.
 Start with [contributing.md](contributing.md) for process, and [style-guide.md](style-guide.md) for coding style.

 ## Copyright and license